David-Flurin/selfexplainer/readme.md

 - plot.py: Some plotting functions used for the report
 - models/: Contains Self-Explainer and Resnet50 modes
 - data/: Defined dataloaders and datasets for the different datasets the Self-Explainer was tested on
-- evaluation/: Different scripts used for the evaluation of the Self-Explainer and baselines
+- evaluation/: Various scripts used for the evaluation of the Self-Explainer and baselines
-- utils/: Different helper functions
+- utils/: Various helper functions
 - synthetic_dataset/: Contains code to generate samples of the synthetic dataset.
 - color_dataset/: Pixel dataset used in the early stage of the thesis to verify certain loss properties.